vackosar/vackosar.github.io/_posts/2022-03-20-sparce-matrix-why-and-when.md

 - COO: COOrdinate format (aka IJV, triplet format):
   - sorted list of row, column, value tuples
   - `[(i, j, matrix[i, j]) for i in range(matrix.shape[0]) for j in range(matrix.shape[1])]`
-- CSC: Compressed Sparse Row format: Combination of LOL and COO
+- CSC: Compressed Sparse Row format: COO
     - stores matrix in 3 lists
     - "row list" for each row contains a number that is references a position in the value and column lists, where the row's column and values start
     - "column list" contains column indexes and is indexed by the row list
     - "value list" contains values and is indexed by the row list
     - to access a row `i` retrieve `indexes = range(row_list[i], row_list[i+1])`, then build row's list of list representation `row_lol = [(i, column_list[j], value_list[j]) for j in indexes]`
-    - fast matrix vector product e.g. useful for KNN
+    - fast matrix to vector multiplication (product) thus useful for [KNN](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm)
     - [converting to Scipy's CSR](https://docs.scipy.org/doc/scipy/reference/generated/scipy.sparse.csr_matrix.html) with `tocsr` method
 - and more: Compressed Sparse Row, Block Sparse Row format, Diagonal, ...

 You can use [Scipy library for sparce matrixes](https://docs.scipy.org/doc/scipy/reference/sparse.html#usage-information).
+The main image is from [this study](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.140.9761&rep=rep1&type=pdf).